govau/content-guide/_terms-phrases/ministers-mps.md

 "
 %}

-**REVIEW:** For members of parliament who have never been minsters, refer to them by their full title in the first instance, and then by using Mr or Ms and their surname.
+For members of parliament who have never been minsters, refer to them by their full title in the first instance, and then by using Mr or Ms and their surname.

 {% include guide_example.liquid
   title = "referring to members of parliament"